Support County Priorities as Congress Begins Work on Next Farm Bill

 - $150 million for the Water and Waste Water Program: Rural Water and Wastewater Programs help counties fund and finance critical water infrastructure and provide access to affordable and clean water to rural communities.

 - $82 million for the Distance Learning and Telemedicine Grant Program: This program helps rural communities access and utilize the internet, overcoming the effects of remoteness and low population density.
 Eligible applicants include most entities that provide education or health care through telecommunications, including counties and federally-recognized tribes.

 - $50 million for the Beginning Farmer and Rancher Development Program: The Beginning Farmer and Rancher Development Program provides grants to organizations for education, mentoring, and technical assistance initiatives for beginning farmers or ranchers.

 - SNAP Reauthorization: The 2018 Farm Bill reauthorized and maintained existing eligibility and work requirements for the SNAP program.
 The legislation also expanded job training and other SNAP Employment and Training programs originally authorized in the 2014 Farm Bill.

 - $350 million for rural broadband infrastructure and increased the flexibility for USDA broadband loans and grants.

 KEY TALKING POINTS:

-All titles of the Farm Bill are important to the vitality of our nation, therefore, counties support full funding of all titles of this important legislation.
+- All titles of the Farm Bill are important to the vitality of our nation.
+Counties support full funding of all titles of this important legislation.

-Urge your members of Congress to support county priorities throughout the development of the 2023 farm bill.
-Programs throughout the farm bill help counties make critical investments in infrastructure, economic development, nutrition and conservation.
-Preserving these programs is vital to the strength of our local and national economy.
+- Urge your members of Congress to support county priorities throughout the development of the 2023 Farm Bill.
+Programs throughout the Farm Bill help counties make critical investments in infrastructure, economic development, nutrition and conservation.
+Preserving these programs is vital to the strength of our local and national economies.